makerdiary/python-keyboard/README.md

 [![](img/m60.jpg)](https://makerdiary.com/m60)

 ## To be a productive keyboard
 As the 60% keyboard lacks a lot of keys (F1~F12, arrow keys and etc).
-We can add [features like TMK's layers and composite keys](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md) to make the small keyboard much more powerful.
+We can use [features like TMK's layers and composite keys](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md) to make the small keyboard much more powerful.
-With the idea of [Toward a more useful keyboard](https://github.com/jasonrudolph/keyboard) to keep our fingers at the home row, we can optimize the keyboard to make us more productive.
+With the idea from [Toward a more useful keyboard](https://github.com/jasonrudolph/keyboard) to keep our fingers at the home row, we can optimize the keyboard to make us more productive.

 Adding the Tap-key feature, which is holding a key down to activate an alternate function, can make a big difference.